robwent/yii2-link-redirection/README.md

 yii migrate/create create_settings_table

-Run the migrations to create the database tables with the command:
+Run the migrations to create the database tables with the console command:

 `yii migrate up`

-Check your database, and you should now have the links and settings tables, plus the migrations table, that Yii uses to keep track of database updates.
+Check your database, and you should now have the links and settings tables, plus the migrations table that Yii uses to keep track of database updates.

+##Step 4 : Pretty URL's

+To use nice urls, we need to take 2 steps.

+- Create an .htaccess file.
+- Tell Yii to use nice urls.

+In the web root, create a .htaccess file and add the following:

+    Options +FollowSymLinks
+    IndexIgnore */*

+    RewriteEngine on

+    # if a directory or a file exists, use it directly
+    RewriteCond %{REQUEST_FILENAME} !-f
+    RewriteCond %{REQUEST_FILENAME} !-d

+    # otherwise forward it to index.php
+    RewriteRule . index.php

+All requests that don't match an existing file will now be redirected to the index.php file for the application to deal with.

+In your config/web.php file, uncomment the urlManager section to enable nice urls.

+    'urlManager' => [
+            'enablePrettyUrl' => true,
+            'showScriptName' => false,
+            'rules' => [
+            ],
+        ],

+You should now be able to browse to the included pages using nice urls like /site/about